 Our personal injury lawyers deal with a wide range of claims which have occurred abroad, whether the person is abroad for a holiday, business trip or otherwise.
 Often claims include slips, trips and falls in hotels or restaurants, however other claims may include for example, food poisoning, road traffic accidents, accidents occurring in swimming pools or at water parks, aeroplane accidents or cruise ship/ ferry accidents.

-The amount of compensation which can be awarded is dependant upon the seriousness of the injury and so is important to seek legal advice prior to accepting any offers made by holiday companies.
+The amount of compensation which can be awarded is dependent upon the seriousness of the injury and so is important to seek legal advice prior to accepting any offers made by holiday companies.

 For more information on accidents abroad please contact us and we will ensure your enquiry is passed on to a specialist.